Sean Devereux: Legacy

 The Devereux family established the "Sean Devereux Children's Fund" (SDCF) to support the education of children in Liberia.
 The Devereux building at Salesian School, Chertsey, which contains the Geography and English departments, is named after him.

 'Sean Devereux Park' in Yateley is named in his honour and a plaque commemorates him.

 A BBC Everyman Documentary was produced about Sean Devereux.
 It is called 'Mr Sean' and was created in May 1993.
 This was followed by a BAFTA-nominated movie about Sean called 'The Dying of the Light'.

+In October 2024, Seans Mother - Maureen Devereux received an MBE from King Charles in recognition of her charitable work in Sean's memory - across Africa through the Sean Devereux Children's Fund.